vanmagnan/Zaszlo/README.md

-# zaszlo
+# Zászló

 A Python library implementing the **flag algebra method** for extremal combinatorics.

-Given a problem specification — which subgraphs are forbidden, which pattern density to bound — zaszlo enumerates combinatorial structures, builds and solves a semidefinite program (SDP), and verifies the resulting certificate in exact rational arithmetic.
+Given a problem specification — which subgraphs are forbidden, which pattern density to bound — zászló enumerates combinatorial structures, builds and solves a semidefinite program (SDP), and verifies the resulting certificate in exact rational arithmetic.

 ## Tutorials